Besson (music company): Counterfeit 'Bessons' instruments

 A flood of very poor quality Indian-made instruments bearing the name Bessons entered the market in the late 1990s.
 They are unrelated to the Besson instruments manufactured by the company with that name.
 Many sales are made through online auctions.
-With cursory examination, any serious brass player would be able to recognise that these instruments are wholly inferior to real Besson instruments, and also of much poorer quality than even the cheapest of student instruments produced by reputable manufacturers.

 The fake instruments, particularly pocket trumpets, cornets, euphoniums, bugles and B♭ trumpets, are likely to feature a 'serial number' of H.75983 (or 84059) embossed on the top of the bell and valve keys are often hexagonal in plan view.
 Similar counterfeit instruments, possibly made at the same factories, have been falsely branded with other reputable manufacturers' names, such as Getzen and Boosey.
-These instruments are best described as novelty items since they are shoddily built from very thin metal and they are often unplayable (due to faults in the manufacturing) and untunable (the tuning slides are simply ornamentation - they do not work).
+These instruments are best described as novelty items since they are shoddily built from very thin metal and they are often unplayable (due to faults in the manufacturing) and untunable (the tuning slides are simply ornamentation – they do not work).

 Guitars

 Besson guitars were produced in the 1950s.
 They were badged as Besson Aristone.
 These guitars were imported and often rebranded.
 Many of them were made by Framus.
 There was also a model made by Framus in the Besson name designed by jazz guitarist Jack Durante.